andrewacashner/hearingfaithms/chapters/chapter-3.md

 The Altus echoes with a blackened semibreve (mm.
 154--155), which in this context is a long note made shorter, getting at the same concept a different way.
-At a more arcane level, the whole first phrase of this coplas (mm.
-147--156) is ten compases long, which is precisely equal to the length of a true maxima (eight measures in C3) plus a breve (two measures).
+At a more arcane level, the whole first phrase of this copla (mm.
+147--156) is ten measures (*compases*) long, which is precisely equal to the length of a true maxima (eight measures in C3) plus a breve (two measures).

 Padilla's setting as a whole is intimately connected to the sound and meaning of the poetry.